VioletCutler/Mocha-Chai-Test-Solution/readme.md

 In the functions folder you will find a file named yourFunctions.js.
 Here you will write functions that will meet the expectaions of the tests found in /test/ourTests.js

 In the test folder you will find a file named yourTests.js.
-Here you will write functions that will meet the needs of the functions that can be found in functions/ourFunctions.js
+Here you will write tests that will meet the needs of the functions that can be found in functions/ourFunctions.js

+**Make sure to remove the x from each test you plan on testing.
+For example xit => it**

 #You can find a solution to these exercises in the solution branch of this repo